12 Foods That Naturally Boost Collagen for Skin That Looks Years Younger

 Chia seeds are packed with protein, despite their minuscule size.
 Use as a yogurt topping or create a healthier dessert by making a pudding or parfait.
 (Jar Bar NYC makes dairy-free parfaits in flavors like Banana Bread Pudding, Cinnamon Apple Pie, or Raspberry Coconut Mousse, available for purchase online.)

 This legume contains many of the components that support collagen production—protein, vitamins C and A, zinc, and thiamine.
-"Thiamine is a vitamin that's very important for collagen production because it helps break down protein," says Mills.
+“Thiamine is a vitamin that’s very important for collagen production because it helps break down protein,” says Mills.
 The B-vitamin also aids in skin revitalization and wound healing.
-Snack your way to healthier skin by keeping chickpea hummus on hand (try Hope Foods' organic hummus or Lantana hummus, which offers blends made with other protein-rich legumes like yellow lentils, edamame, and black beans in unique flavors).
+Snack your way to healthier skin by keeping chickpea hummus on hand (try Hope Foods’ organic hummus or Lantana hummus, which offers blends made with other protein-rich legumes like yellow lentils, edamame, and black beans in unique flavors).
 Check out these easy-to-make hummus recipes for more ideas.

 Bones and cartilage from animals like chicken or cows are a goldmine of both protein and natural collagen.
 Look for brands that use as few ingredients as possible and specify which parts of the animal is used, such as the knuckle or knee joints (try The Osso Good Co. or Bonafide Provisions).Read on for the other foods that help prevent wrinkles for glowing skin.